Infants & Toddlers

 The infant can be added to the reservation when booking online or by calling Reservations.
 Passengers traveling with lap-held infants must check-in with an agent at the airport ticket counter.

 A seat must be purchased for all travelers two years of age and older.
 When a seat is purchased for an infant or young child, using an FAA-approved child restraint device (i.e., car seat) for safety is recommended; however, it is not required if the infant or young child is able to sit upright on his or her own and be secured with the aircraft seatbelt.
 Some child restraint devices have been banned by the FAA for use in planes, and many devices manufactured before the FAA's ban may still carry a symbol indicating they are approved for aircraft use.
 For a list of safety recommendations, visit the FAA website or call the agency's consumer information hotline at 800-FAA-SURE.

 Child restraint systems are only permitted onboard when a ticket is purchased for the child.
 These items must be FAA-approved.
 No booster seats are permitted.
 Child restraint systems without the purchase of a ticket must be checked as baggage.
 Car seats and strollers may be transported as checked baggage at no additional charge.

 Child-restraint systems are not permitted in:

 - Emergency exit rows

 - Rows immediately in front of or behind the exit rows

-The window seat is the best location for a child restraint system, although it may be placed in the middle seat if the window seat is vacant, or if the restraint system does not block access to the aisle.
-If you are uncertain, the flight attendant can assist in determining if middle seat is acceptable.
+The window seat is the best location for a child restraint system, although it may be placed in the middle seat if the window seat is vacant or if the restraint system does not block access to the aisle.
+If you are uncertain, the flight attendant can assist in determining if the middle seat is acceptable.